Man Walks from Wrigley to Busch for Cancer

 “Now we can do something fun together that she’s going to remember for the rest of her life, and that we’re all going to be able to treasure.
 That means a lot to us,” Boyer says.

-After Jim Hickey watches that first pitch, he’s taking the train to Chicago to begin his walk back to St. Louis.
-It’s a long walk, and it’ll take a lot of time.
-Alone.
+After Jim Hickey watches that first pitch, he’s taking the train to Chicago to begin his walk on Friday, back to St. Louis.
+He expects to touch Busch Stadium on September 30, wanting to be back before the end of the regular season.
+He estimates he’ll walk about 17 miles each day.

 “Pretty much the whole day is trying not to get hit by cars.
 I’m aware of what’s around me, I don’t listen to headphones because I want to be aware of every thing that’s going on around me, including dogs coming off of properties, which happens just about every day,” he says, though he’s only been bitten once.